kvakvs/beam-wisdoms/docs/source/eli5-atoms.rst

-During BEAM module loading atom values are read and looked up in atom table, atom names are replaced with their integer values, tagged as Atom :ref:`immediate <immediate-label>`, and henceforth atom integer value is used everywhere in the code.
+During BEAM module loading atom values are read and looked up in atom table, atom names are replaced with their integer values, tagged as Atom :ref:`immediate <def-immed>`, and henceforth atom integer value is used everywhere in the code.

 Externally (over network and on disk) internal values cannot be used, because